-TAP TSI only TAF TSI only

-The section hereunder This section hereunder is relevant for TAF TSI only and has no impact on TAP.
+TAP TSI only TAF TSI only The section hereunder is relevant for TAP TSI only and has no This section hereunder is relevant for TAF TSI only and has no impact on TAP.

-is relevant for TAP TSI

-only and has no

 impact on TAF.
-[Not applicable.]
 IM can define the time limit how long before scheduled departure of the train they need to get TR (or vice versa how long time they need to "release green signal" after reception of TR) in the Contract or Network Statement.
 Each IM should define in the Contract or Network Statement also if they require TR also for trains arriving from other networks.
 In collaboration mode, TR message for these trains message was sent by "previous RU" to "previous IM".
 In open-access mode the TR message was sent from RU to "previous IM".
 Because TAF does not assume any data exchange between IMs, it is up to RUs to exchange TR information.